Local Offer SEN

 Carshalton High School for Girls work with a variety of external agencies to help with the assessment, delivery and review stages of the student’s progress.

 Informing parents and carers

 Parental permission will be granted in all cases of referrals to outside agencies such the Educational Psychology Service, CAMHS amongst others.

 How will the school help my child settle with confidence and manage change as they move between schools and year groups?

-Discussions are held at the primary/secondary transfer meeting during the summer term prior to joining Carshalton high for Girls between SENCos from primary school and the SENCo, Deputy SENCo and Year 7 Leader.
+Discussions are held at the primary/secondary transfer meeting during the summer term prior to joining Carshalton high for Girls between SENDCos from primary school and the SENDCo, Deputy SENDCo and Year 7 Leader.

 As well as the Induction Day for Year 6 students, the Learning Support Department offers additional induction days for identified Students with SEN.

 Transition from Year 6 to Year 7 is also supported by: